New Online Students

 Email addresses and NetID's are generated once a graduate student has registered for courses; for undergraduates, this process happens once they have signed up for orientation.
 For further information, see the links below

-Cost of Courses and Paying your Bill
+Cost of Courses, Financial Aid, Paying your Bill and more

 Please see the following links for information on: